ccoutant/dwarf-locations/concept-mappings.md

 where the slice that is currently in the vector register is marked as such, and the rest of the array, both before and after, remains in its original location (typically memory).

+(Even on scalar architectures, it’s common to unroll a loop so that several iterations of the loop are executed in one pass through the loop.
+An unrolled loop would typically begin with several load instructions to load the slice of the array to be operated on, then perform the operations, then possibly store them back.
+By unrolling, the compiler can schedule the instructions more effectively to minimize stalls due to cache misses and other latencies.)

 We have an example of this in Section D.18, SIMD Lane Example, with a loop unroll factor of 4 (i.e., slice of 4 elements at a